marridG/2020-EI339/report/report.md

     <img src="pics/3-1.PNG" alt="drawing" width="100%; margin:0 auto;"/>
 </div>

 In modern frameworks, some tricks of `LeNet-5` (like layer $C3$, originally proposed due to the computation limits that time) are unnecessary at all.
-Thus, we may further simplify the network connections and add nonlinear activations (say, ReLU) for better performance.
+Thus, we may further simplify the network connections and add nonlinear activations for better performance.

+Here the **output is of shape 20**, where labels `0-9` correspond to algebraic numbers` 0-9` and labels `10-19` to Chinese numbers `十,一,...,九`.

 To get familiar with `PyTorch`, LeNet-5 is implemented in the framework of `PyTorch` from scratch, instead of in `TensorFlow` based on the [Network `SudokuNet` of the post](#neural-network---sudokunet).